Transfer from the MSc to the PhD

 At least six weeks prior to the transfer exam, you need to inform the Graduate and Postdoctoral Office (GPSO) by email of the date chosen by the supervisor and the evaluation committee for the examination, or of your preferred date if your supervisor and committee members haven’t yet agreed on a specific date.

 To your e-mail you must add your supervisor in cc and co-supervisor if applicable and attach the following documents:

 - your research abstract

-- The Transfer Exam (Fast-track) Examiner nomination Form (Names of potential examiners should be nominated by the supervisor)
+- The Transfer Exam (Fast-track) Examiner nomination Form (names of potential examiners should be chosen by the supervisor)